haantje0/lexdehaan-pset2/README.md

 # lexdehaan-pset2
-This is a madlibs app, made for "Native App Studio".
+This is a madlibs android app, made for "Native App Studio".